sppongy/sppongy.com/README.md

 <a style="color:white" href="https://sppongy.com"><h1 align="center"><sup>S</sup>ppongy<sub>.com</sub></h1></a>
-<p align="center"> I'll put everything in a wiki eventually</p>
+<p align="center">Where dreams die and blue emojis prosper</p>

-### Temp - Manga
+### Purpose
+I would not recommend attempting to mirror this setup exactly as the main purpose was honestly to just have a sandbox for me to learn but the services I run provide:

+- Auto downloading/management of TV/Movies through the *arr apps
+- Frontend for users through Jellyfin/seerr
+- Self hosted bitwarden instance
+- Reverse proxy
+- Git instance
+- Remote VPN access
+- Blog (coming during the yotld [@devkarthin](https://github.com/devkarthin))

+with minimal bugs so feel free to take what you can

+##### Manga disclaimer
-Auto downloading manga is a pain so i manually fill my backlog and use RSS for new chapters
+Auto downloading manga doesn't seem to have an easy solution so I recommend manually filling your backlog and using RSS for new chapters
-qBittorrent has support for RSS feeds and auto download rules so that paired with nyaa.si's rss feeds it should work, (untested for now but looks like it'll work)
+qBittorrent has support for RSS feeds and auto download rules so that paired with a RSS capable indexer and it works quite well
-So honestly just check nyaa and find the format new chapters are usually posted in and set the rss rules to filter that :thumb:

-### Containers (out of date)
+### Containers
 - <a style="color:white" href="https://github.com/NginxProxyManager/nginx-proxy-manager">Nginx Proxy Manager</a>
+- <a style="color:white" href="https://github.com/authelia/authelia">Authelia</a>
 - <a style="color:white" href="https://github.com/linuxserver/docker-wireguard">Wireguard</a>
 - <a style="color:white" href="https://github.com/dani-garcia/vaultwarden">Vaultwarden</a>
 - <a style="color:white" href="https://github.com/jellyfin/jellyfin">Jellyfin</a>